kubuntu-team/kubuntu-manual/source/docs/software-management/repositories.rst

 4. Enter your administrative password at the prompt
 5. Left-click the 'Other Software' tab
 6. Check the appropriate box in the center section of the window to enable a repository
-7. Left-click the 'Close' button.
+7. Left-click the 'Close' button

 A prompt will appear to update the package list, Discover will now be allowed to find the newly available software.